greg-js/arch-wiki-md-repo/wiki/_content/WMFS2.md

 ## Installation

-WMFS<sup>2</sup> can be [installed](/index.php/Installed "Installed") via the [wmfs2-git](https://aur.archlinux.org/packages/wmfs2-git/)<sup><small>AUR</small></sup> package.
+WMFS can be [installed](/index.php/Installed "Installed") via the [wmfs2-git](https://aur.archlinux.org/packages/wmfs2-git/) package.

 ## Basic usage

-WMFS<sup>2</sup> primarily differs from the original WMFS in the way windows are managed.
-While in the previous version windows were arranged according to predefined layouts - as they are in window managers such as DWM and Awesome - WMFS<sup>2</sup> features key and mouse bindings allowing the user to manually configure layouts on each tag - as is the case with wmii, i3 and others.
+WMFS primarily differs from the original WMFS in the way windows are managed.
+While in the previous version windows were arranged according to predefined layouts - as they are in window managers such as DWM and Awesome - WMFS features key and mouse bindings allowing the user to manually configure layouts on each tag - as is the case with wmii, i3 and others.

 If one opens, say, multiple instances of a terminal (by default, **Super+Enter** opens [urxvt](/index.php/Urxvt "Urxvt")), they will be arranged in a diminishing "spiral" on the screen, with each one opening on the left side in smaller and smaller sizes.
 These can then be rotated, changing the orientation of the _master window_ (the one that takes up have the screen on its own) and _slave windows_ (the ones that shrink as you open more).
 Also, windows may be "tabbed" together, maximizing all clients and placing independent tabs in a single titlebar at the top of the window.
 This keeps the focused window maximized while placing the others "behind" it, and allowing the user to cycle through them using a key binding, thus preventing the need to click on a taskbar or dock to repeatedly minimize/maximize individual windows.

 Individual clients can be rearranged using keyboard shortcuts; alternatively, a window can be clicked-and-dragged by its titlebar, or may be clicked-and-dragged from any point in the client while holding down a mod key such as **Alt** or **Super** (the "Windows" key).
 Finally, they may also be toggled into "free" or "floating" mode, and moved around like stacked windows on a traditional desktop.

-Both key and mouse bindings are specified under the **[keys]** section of `wmfsrc`, and the [keybindings](https://github.com/xorg62/wmfs/wiki/Configuration-wmfsrc) and possible [functions](https://github.com/xorg62/wmfs/wiki/functions) are explained on the WMFS<sup>2</sup> wiki.
+Both key and mouse bindings are specified under the **[keys]** section of `wmfsrc`, and the [keybindings](https://github.com/xorg62/wmfs/wiki/Configuration-wmfsrc) and possible [functions](https://github.com/xorg62/wmfs/wiki/functions) are explained on the WMFS wiki.

 ## Configuration